Michigan Labor Laws Guide

 Michigan has a long-standing Whistleblowers’ Protection Act, which provides protection to employees who report suspected or witnessed violations of local, state, or federal law.

-This act forbids employers from discharging, threatening, or in any other way retaliating against an employee who reports or intends to report violations to the law.
+This act forbids employers from discharging, threatening, or in any other way retaliating against an employee who reports or intends to report violations of the law.

 Of course, this prohibition is only valid if the reporting employee is acting in good faith, and not if the employee knows the report is false.